 WeChat has also launched the Brand Protection Platform (BPP) to work with major brand owners to identify and remove counterfeits.
 Brand owners with active enforcement programs may wish to join the BP program.
 More information on the BPP program is in the following bilingual guide.

 Pinduoduo is another major app-based social e-commerce platform in China.
 Pinduoduo uses a business model similar to Groupon, where users receive a discount for purchasing as a group.
 Pinduoduo generally sells very low cost products, which can sometimes include fake goods.

 Pinduoduo launched its online IP protection system in November 2018, providing a notice and take-down mechanism similar to other e-commerce platforms.
 Individual user’s ID information or enterprise credentials must be checked by the platform before accessing the reporting and management features of the system.
-You can read more on how to access the IP protection system via the following link.
-Both the tutorial and the reporting system are currently in Chinese only.

 A large cross-border B2B e-commerce retailer, DHgate is another major platform through which IP-infringing products may be sold from China to the rest of the world.
 DHgate has an Intellectual Property Protection System (IPPS) that allows registered and verified users to report infringing listings.